tatumamckinnis/Autocomplete/README.md

 //final static String AUTOCOMPLETOR_CLASS_NAME = HASHLIST_AUTOCOMPLETE;
 ```

-## Part 5: Create and implement `HashListAutocomplete`
+## Part 5: Implement `HashListAutocomplete`

-In this part, you will create one more implementation of the `Autocompletor` interface.
+In this part, you will provide one more implementation of the `Autocompletor` interface, this time from scratch.
 Unlike `BruteAutocomplete` and `BinarySearchAutocomplete`, this third implementation will be based on the use of a `HashMap` instead of the binary search algorithm.
 This class will provide an `O(1)` implementation of `topMatches` --- with a tradeoff of requiring more memory.

-Create a class named `HashListAutocomplete` in a new `HashListAutocomplete.java` file that `implements` the `Autocompletor` interface.
-The declaration of the class and the instance variables you will need are shown in the code below.
+A skeleton of `HashListAutocomplete` can be found in the `HashListAutocomplete.java` file that `implements` the `Autocompletor` interface.
+The declaration of the class and the instance variables you will need to add are shown in the code below.

 ```java
 public class HashListAutocomplete implements Autocompletor {